Stefan Eriksson: Ferrari car crash

-Police investigation
+Police investigation and trial

 Police raided Eriksson's Bel Air home on April 8, 2006.
 Eriksson, preparing to leave the US, was arrested on suspicion of embezzlement, grand theft auto, drunken driving, cocaine possession, and weapons charges stemming from a Magnum handgun encountered during the search.
 He initially faced up to 14 years in prison, which was later reduced in a plea bargain.
 In May, misdemeanor hit and run and driving without a California license and insurance were added in relation to a Porsche Cayenne allegedly driven by Eriksson rear-ending an SUV near his Bel Air home on January 4.

 On May 9, 2006, police raided the San Gabriel Valley Transit Authority (a minor bus service for area senior citizens), arresting its owner and confiscating guns, badges, and a vehicle equipped to be an unmarked police car.

 On November 3, 2006, a mistrial was declared after a two-week trial, when the jury was deadlocked 10-2 toward convicting Eriksson.
 Eriksson was represented at trial by Jim Parkman, who successfully represented former Healthsouth CEO Richard Scrushy.
 Eriksson was also represented by Parkman's partner, William White, as well as Los Angeles criminal attorney Alec Rose.
 The prosecution indicated their intent to retry the case.

+Jail, deportation to Sweden, and later

 Eriksson accepted a plea bargain for three years in jail and deportation.
 He pleaded guilty to two counts of embezzlement and one count of illegal gun possession.
 He avoided an auto theft charge.
 Eriksson was released from prison on January 21, 2008.

 He was deported back to Sweden where he soon received an 18-month prison sentence for extortion and aggravated assault after pouring petrol on a target of his debt collection services.
 In October 2014, he was facing further charges of possession of cocaine and other drugs, and driving under the influence of drugs.